bluesky66-dev/kibana/x-pack/plugins/fleet/dev_docs/epm.md

 - Removal of existing dashboards
 - Installation of new dashboards
 - Write new ingest pipelines with the version
-- Write new HyperSec alias templates
+- Write new Elasticsearch alias templates
 - Trigger a rollover for all the affected indices

 The new ingest pipeline is expected to still work with the data coming from older policies.
 In most cases this means some of the fields can be missing.
 For this to work, each event must contain the version of policy / package it is coming from to make such a decision.